mjpritchard/test-decap-help/content/docs/getting-started/present-ssh-key.md

 (You would type this command in a terminal window on your local computer i.e. desktop/laptop).
 This might be:

 - Windows
-  - PowerShell terminal window (no additional software needed)
+  - Windows command or PowerShell terminal window (no additional software needed)
-  - MobaXterm (a 3rd party linux terminal emulator for windows, licence required for continued use)
+  - MobaXterm (a 3rd party linux terminal emulator for windows, licence required)
+  - PuTTy (a 3rd party suite of SSH tools including some GUI utilities)
 - Mac: "Terminal" or similar applications
 - Linux: "Terminal" or similar applications